 As time went on, the membership decided to host fall and spring rummage sales to provide needed goods at a fair price to those in the community who were in need of assistance.
 Proceeds from the sales were initially contributed to the Pinehurst and West End Fire Departments.
 Over time those receiving contributions expanded to include Friend to Friend and, in 1989, a scholarship program for seniors graduating from Pinecrest High School and planning to attend a college in North Carolina (including Sandhills Community College).

-By the 1990s, Women of the Pines was a thriving organization that participated in the annual Holly Arts and Crafts Festival, hosted an annual fashion show and organized an annual spring rummage sale.
-The membership decided to discontinue the fall rummage sale.
+By the early 1990’s Women of the Pines was a thriving organization that participated in the annual Holly Arts & Crafts Festival, hosted an annual fashion show and organized an annual spring rummage sale.
 Additionally, members brought various items to specified meetings that were contributed to targeted non-profit organizations.
-We continue all of these efforts.

 Today our list of grantees has grown.
-However, two organizations that received contributions in the early years continue to receive them—Friend to Friend and Sandhills Community College (1993-present).
+However, two organizations that received contributions in the early years continue to receive them – Friend to Friend and Sandhills Community College (1993-present).
 Notably, in 2002, Women of the Pines was inducted into the Sandhills Community College Summa Group as an organization that had provided at least $10,000 for scholarships.
-As of March 2017, we were recognized as Summa Gold because our donations had surpassed the $50,000 level.
+Today, our contribution is in excess of $70,000 and elevates Women of the Pines to a giving level of Integrity.